 About the National Lottery Heritage Fund

+*National Lottery Heritage Fund grant applications over £250,000 are assessed in two rounds.
+The ‘Next Chapter’ project has initially been granted round one development funding of £192,000 by The National Lottery Heritage Fund, allowing it to progress with its plans.
+Detailed proposals are then considered by The National Lottery Heritage Fund at second round, where a final decision is made on the full funding award of £808,000.

 Using money raised by the National Lottery, we Inspire, lead and resource the UK’s heritage to create positive and lasting change for people and communities, now and in the future. www.heritagefund.org.uk.

 Further information